Val Thorens town sits at an altitude of 2300 metres making it the highest ski resort in Europe.

 Val Thorens to/from Geneva, Lyon and Grenoble airports in 3hrs and Chambéry airport in 2.5hrs (subject to weather and traffic).

-Visit our transfer routes page to familiarise yourself with the route, however you travel.
+Visit our route pages below, to familiarise yourself with the options before you book your flights.

 - Free child seats and boosters on request.

 - 24/7 office support.